 There are many disadvantages in using these ‘IP loggers’, like the one I just said above.
 So it would be great if you could just create your own tracking tool or website.
 I will soon share the PHP script to do so.

-Now lets see how you can track the location of any Facebook user using his IP Address and user-agent information.
+Now let’s see how you can trace the location of a Facebook user using his IP Address and user-agent information.

 Tracking Facebook user location

 Now here comes the real pain, You have already done enough reconnaissance against the target Facebook user and now you have the ‘IP address’ and other details of that user.

 What Next?
 There is a 90% chance that the IP address you have just found out is of a proxy server or a person from a location which seems totally unrelated to you.
 And then there is an anonymous Proxy network called TOR and if in case the Facebook user whom you are trying to track is Using TOR network, then the whole process of tracking his location will yield no fruit.

 So, if the user is using proxy or TOR network, the only way to trace him down is to engage with him on Facebook using another fake account and apply ‘social engineering‘ methods to extract information, I will discuss about it next but before that, we will just assume that the user is not using any kind of anonymity software and is casually harming you using his computer system or mobile phone.